What Is Menopause?

 It's never too late to start living a healthy lifestyle.
 Regular checkups should include a measurement of cholesterol, blood sugar, and blood pressure.
 Be sure not to skip routine preventive screenings such as mammograms.
 Consuming plant-based foods that have isoflavones (plant estrogens) may slightly increase estrogen levels because the plants act like a weak form of estrogen.

+Menopause nutrition therapy for some women may include soy protein.
 Soy is an example of a food that contains isoflavones and may relieve menopause symptoms.
 Women also tend to have low levels of calcium and iron.
 Getting enough calcium and iron is extremely important for women transitioning through menopause.
 You can work with your doctor to establish a plan for a healthy lifestyle including a nutritious diet, physical activity, and stress management skills.

 Diet and Nutrition for Menopausal Women